pdemian/human2regex/Readme.md

 ## Todo
-- Add more regex options such as back references, subroutines, conditions, and lookahead/behind
+- Add more regex options such as subroutines, conditions, and lookahead/behind
 - Fix error messages (They sometimes point to the wrong location, off by 1 errors, etc)
+- Add more useful lex/parse errors (What even is an EarlyExitException?)
 - Use a different/better static site generation method